fiodorbaczynski/data_quacker/README.md

 # DataQuacker

-DataQuacker aims at making it easier to validate, transform and parse CSV files.
+DataQuacker is a library which aims at helping validating, transforming and parsing non-sandboxed data, like CSV files.

-It features a simple DSL similar to those of Ecto's and Absinthe's schemas, which allows the user to declaratively describe the rules for mapping columns in a CSV file into a desired structure.
+It features a simple DSL similar to that of Ecto, which allows the user to declaratively describe the rules for mapping columns in the source into a desired structure.
 It also makes it easy to specify rules for validating, transforming and skipping specific fields and rows.

-This library is still a work in progress.
-To see the list of "todo tasks" go to [todo.md](./docs/todo.md)
+To see the next steps for this library take a look at: [todo.md](./docs/todo.md)

 ## Installation